 *** Raul Pérez is a partner and a civil litigation attorney in the Los Angeles office of Capstone Law.
 Among many other honors, he has previously been appointed as a Commissioner for the Los Angeles Fire and Police Pension Board, and to the Board of Commissioners for Los Angeles World Airports (LAX).
 He has served as the President of the Latino Lawyers Association and been on the board of numerous organizations that help the Latino community.
 He is currently on the Board of Advisors to the Banc of California, Board of Advisors to the Hispanic Scholarship Fund, Board of Directors for Beverly Hills Little League, and Board of Directors of the Good Sheppard School.

-If you would like to be featured in future newsletters, please contact Carolyn Ruiz at email@example.com.
+If you would like to be featured in future newsletters, please contact us via email at firstname.lastname@example.org.